 Reinventing their graphic design/video production firm, Peter re-assured Liss that her artistic capabilities could be used on new products.
 Liss doing everything from her ‘heart’ explained Peter, success was very close to the horizon.
 After creating her first Facebook page, that is when everything started catching wind and people were reaching out to Liss wanting to purchase her creations.
-Liss states that this was an accident, but I quickly chimed in saying ‘ what a beautiful accident this was’
+Liss states that this was an accident, but I quickly chimed in saying ‘what a beautiful accident this was’

 Even the hospitality industry has taken wind of Inuk Design products.
 Chefs are wearing her designs on their aprons.
 She explains that her products are official gifts from the government.

 Liss Stender showed a blueprint of what she would like to see moving forward for the Indigenous Community.
 With her figure designs shown below, she would love to create a building as a landmark such as the Eiffel Tower for Paris but dedicated to the Indigenous culture.
 Fortunately, a businessman in Norway is crazy about this idea and even expanded the thought of her redecorating a new hotel he has in mind.
-I have to wonder if prime minister Justin Trudeau would consider creating a landmark in Canada since after everything that has come to the forefront with the First Nations community, wouldn’t this be an extremely beautiful gift?
+I have to wonder if Prime Minister Justin Trudeau would consider creating a landmark in Canada since after everything that has come to the forefront with the First Nations community, wouldn’t this be a beautiful gift?
 Her vision is to create a few floors dedicated to a cultural space, music, hotels/offices and restaurants.

 Liss’s next step is to advance her sewing skills and is enrolling in a Copenhagen institute as she would like to come out with a fashion line for Inuk Design and has plans to continue her modernization with the Greenlandic national costume.